websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/advanced-patching-for-dxp-7-2/custom-code-and-patch-compatibility.md

 ./patching-tool.sh diff collisions files _base
 ```

 The `_base` argument is the literal patch level name.
-Collisions are only listed for installed patches that contain source code files.
+Collisions only appear for installed patches that contain source code files.

 If you removed certain patches or there is a collision of some kind use the `-force` argument to force the Patching Tool to install the currently available patches no matter what.